Oakwood High School, Rotherham: History

-In 1991, the school shortened its name to become simply Oakwood School again (though the word 'Comprehensive' remained in its official title) and introduced a more modern uniform consisting of shirts based on the new school colours of red and blue.
+In 1991, the school shortened its name to become simply Oakwood School (though the word 'Comprehensive' remained in its official title) and introduced a more modern uniform consisting of shirts based on the new school colours of red and blue.
 A separate long-sleeved black shirt for Year 11s was introduced much later.

 The school was awarded Technology College status in 2001 and changed its name to Oakwood Technology College on 1 September of that year.
 A new Science department, which looks out onto the main road, was completed in 2002.

 The school introduced vertical tutorship in September 2005, with forms organised into five houses named after trees: Aspen, Beech, Larch, Rowan and Willow.

 At the beginning of the school's 2012–2013 academic year on 25 June 2012, Oakwood Technology College rebranded itself Oakwood High School.
 The school's colours were changed from red and blue to blue and grey.
 In addition, a new school logo was introduced, dropping the oak tree that had been used for 21 years.
 A new uniform, consisting of grey (black for Year 11) jumpers/cardigans, white shirts and house ties, was also phased in.
 From September 2015, a black blazer was added to the uniform.
 The logo was updated slightly in summer 2019 to remove the stylised 'O', which was sometimes mistaken for a 'C'.

 Starting in July 2013, all students were issued with an iPad mini to aid their learning.

 On 1 December 2013, the school converted to academy status.

 Oakwood was used as a filming location for the BBC adaptation of David Walliams' Billionaire Boy, broadcast on New Year's Day 2016.
 The school was used as the set of Ruffington High School, with filming taking place in October 2015.
 Some of the school's students and staff played extras.

 The school underwent a complete rebuild between January 2015 and July 2016 under the Government's Priority Schools Building Programme.
 (The school was previously set to be re-built under the Building Schools for the Future (BSF) programme between 2011 and 2013, but this was abandoned in 2010 when the Government cancelled the entire BSF scheme.)
 The new three-storey building opened in September 2016.

 In preparation for the new building opening, the school switched from six 50-minute lessons a day to four 75-minute lessons a day.
 The house system was also overhauled, with the number of houses being reduced to four.
 The new houses are all named after local landmarks: Boston, Hoober, Keppel and Wentworth.
 As under the old house system, each house has its own tie.